What is Considered Behaviour of Concern

 Common Examples of Behaviours of Concern

-Understanding the common examples of behaviours of concern is essential for effectively addressing the needs of people who exhibit them.
+Understanding the common behaviours of concern is essential for effectively addressing the needs of people who exhibit them.
 These disruptive behaviours can manifest in various forms, often as a response to underlying causes such as communication difficulties, emotional distress, or sensory sensitivities.
 For instance, young people with learning disabilities may display frustration through aggressive outbursts or withdrawal, highlighting the importance of identifying the function behind these behaviours to provide appropriate support.
 By recognising and categorising these behaviours, caregivers and professionals can develop tailored strategies that promote positive outcomes and enhance the overall well-being of those affected.

 Verbal Aggression

-Verbal aggression is one of the most common examples of a Behaviour of Concern, characterised by using harmful language to intimidate or control others.
-This can manifest in various forms, including shouting, making threats, or using derogatory remarks, which can create an atmosphere of fear and mistrust among people, family members, and loved ones.
+Verbal aggression is one of the most common forms of behaviour of concern, characterised by the use of harmful and offensive language to intimidate or control others.
+This can manifest in various ways, including shouting, making threats, or using derogatory remarks, creating an atmosphere of fear and mistrust among people, family members, and loved ones.
+Unlike physical aggression, verbal aggression can be equally challenging, as it often undermines people’s self-esteem and emotional well-being.

 Recognising and addressing verbal aggression is essential for fostering a supportive environment.
 Verbal aggression affects not only the person on the receiving end but can also perpetuate a cycle of conflict and distress within relationships.
 By understanding the roots and impacts of verbal aggression, caregivers and professionals can implement effective strategies to mitigate its occurrence and promote healthier communication patterns.